-- Integrating key elements into the City work plan - Prioritizing action items - Identifying staff and department commitments - Employing a management system for annual tracking. - Portfolio Manager is a key component of evaluating the effectiveness of implemented projects.
-Careful attention to both reductions in energy use and actual costs saved will provide a direct measure of program effectiveness. - Further surveys can also be conducted to track progress in City employee's perception of sustainability efforts, and also to provide continued direction. - Conduct Greenhouse Gas Emissions Inventories focusing on e.g., congestion management's impact on GHG emissions, wastewater treatment plants and landfills.
+- Integrating key elements into the City work plan - Prioritizing action items

+- Identifying staff and department commitments - Employing a management system for annual tracking. - Portfolio Manager is a key component of evaluating the effectiveness of implemented projects.
+Careful attention to both reductions in energy use and actual costs saved will provide a direct measure of program effectiveness. - Further surveys can also be conducted to track progress in City employee's perception of sustainability efforts, and also to provide continued direction. - Conduct a Greenhouse Gas Assessment Inventory.
+This will help establish a baseline for measuring the carbon footprint for all City operations and overall effectiveness of conservation efforts in the future.